Spouse Exemption for Inheritance Tax: A Guide for UK Families

 • Effective use of spouse exemption can significantly reduce inheritance tax liabilities.

-• Gifting assets and utilizing relevant reliefs can further minimize tax burdens.
+• Gifting assets and utilizing relevant reliefs can further reduce tax burdens.

 Lessons Learned from Common Pitfalls